Ed Boyce

-Edward "Ed" Boyce (November 8, 1862 – December 24, 1941) was president of the Western Federation of Miners, a radical American labor organizer, socialist and hard rock mine owner.
+Edward Boyce (November 8, 1862 – December 24, 1941) was president of the Western Federation of Miners, a radical American labor organizer, socialist and hard rock mine owner.

 Early life

 Edward Boyce was born in County Donegal, Ireland in 1862 and was the youngest of four children.
 His father died at an early age.
 Boyce was educated in local schools.
 He emigrated to Boston, Massachusetts at age 19.